Skip to Content

 The thrift store is also a great place to look for a tiered cake stand for the finger food.
 It’s not necessary of course, but it does give a bit of British elegance to your afternoon tea.

 If you want a really casual party, you could also use regular plates instead of a tiered pastry stand.
-I do think a tiered stand and fun tea cups add to the fun however.
+I do think a tiered stand and fancy tea cups add to the fun however.
 Here is a unique wooden tiered cake stand on Amazon if you don’t have time to scour the thrift stores.

 While enjoying companionship through conversation is the classic focus of an afternoon tea, we changed it up a bit by adding a board game, as our afternoon tea was at home and meant to be casual.
 This added a cozy family element to the tea and took it into the realm of a hygge experience